wix-incubator/repluggable/README.md

 When a package accepts contributions from other packages, it must store contributed pieces in some kind of array.

-`react-app-lego` provides a "smart" array for this purpose, named _extension slot_.
+`repluggable` provides a "smart" array for this purpose, named _extension slot_.
 Extension slot is a generic object `ExtensionSlot<T>`, which accpets contributions of type `T`.

 Its additional responsibility is remembering which package and entry point each contribution was received from.
 This allows applying package boundaries and easily handling other cross-cutting concerns.